Capulin

 Directions

-From Taos, drive 7 miles east on US Highway 64.
-The campground is located along the highway near Shady Brook.
+From Taos, drive 7 miles east on US Highway 64 through Taos Canyon.
+The campground is on the right side of the road.

 Amenities